orxshi/tailor/README.md

 # tailor

 tailor is a flow solver which can operate on overset meshes.

+## Why use overset grid technique

+Below is a helicopter model consisting of six components: A fuselage, a hub and four blades.
+It is difficult to generate a single around all the components

-Below is an example component heli In overset mesh technique, overlapping mesh-cells need to be in the processors either temporarily or permanently.
+In overset mesh technique, overlapping mesh-cells need to be in the processors either temporarily or permanently.
 In this code, the overlapping mesh-cells are stored in the same partitions.
 Graph partitioners such as METIS, partitions each component mesh

 ## Features
 * Three-dimensional meshes